prrvchr/eMailerOOo/README.md

     This should allow implementing a third-party API for sending emails just by modifying the [Options.xcu][105] configuration file.
 - To work, these new features require the OAuth2OOo extension in version 1.3.9 minimum.
 - The command to open an email in Thunderbird can currently only be changed in the LibreOffice configuration (ie: Tools -> Options -> Advanced -> Open Expert Configuration).
+- Non-refresh of scrollbars in multi-column lists (ie: grid) has been fixed and will be available from LibreOffice 24.8.4, see [SortableGridDataModel cannot be notified for changes][106].
 - Many fixes.

 ### What remains to be done for version 1.2.7: